 - Create spaces for consciousness raising and education about class with workshops, presentations, organizational consulting, etc.;

 - Engage the public on issues of socioeconomic class through the media, published materials (books, DVD, pamphlets, etc.), and our website (www.classism.org).
 Our website provides resources for individuals and organizations alike, receiving an average of 15,000 visits per month;Build cross-class alliances by consulting with organizations and institutions on addressing internal class cultures and biases;

 - Build a national, sustainable network of cross-class, anti-classism trainers, and develop the tools and resources to support them; and

 - Design and produce multi-year initiatives to bring about deep, systemic change ininstitutions.

 An example of our social change work is Women Building Bridges for Economic Development and Justice.
-With funding from the Women’s Fund of Western Massachusetts’ Seeking Common Ground initiative, this two-year collaboration with four local congregational churches and the Survival Center (a community-based organization for low-income people) raises awareness of class, facilitate cross-class alliances, and create a women’s economic development project in our community.
+With funding from the Women’s Fund of Western Massachusetts’ Seeking Common Ground initiative, this two-year collaboration with four local congregational churches and the Survival Center (a community-based organization for low-income people) raised awareness of class, facilitated cross-class alliances, and created a women’s economic development project in the local community.
 Class Action also co-led with United for a Fair Economy a two-day training of trainers and activists in rural Franklin County, Massachusetts, called Building a Local Economy that Works for All.